woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 ## Variables

-The general form for an assignment statement:
+### General form for an assignment statement

+Note that an expression can have a single value because it evaluates to itself!

 ```
 variable = expression